SekibaalaMark/iHealth/README.md

 1. **CDO_HEALTH**:
    - Registers children at their center.
-   - Can view children list, total bills, and disease trends.
+   - Can view children list, total bills, and disease trends,delete children,update children.

 2. **HOSPITAL**:
    - Searches for a child by child number.
    - Verifies profile picture.
-   - Submits treatment details and bill.
+   - Provides treatment, Submits treatment details and bill.

 3. **Dashboard**:
    - CDOs see a breakdown of: